-Just how rowdy was a New England Colonial Christmas?
+Just how rowdy was a New England colonial Christmas?
 It depended on who was celebrating.
-But it bore little resemblance to Christmas today, and it was a touchy subject from the start.
+But it bore little resemblance to Christmas today, and New Englanders found it a touchy subject from the start.

 On their first Christmas at Plymouth, the Pilgrims celebrated the best way they knew how: They worked right through it.
 By the next year, Christmas traditions began infiltrating the group, and Gov. William Bradford had to put down the celebrations.
 He went so far as to call the Christmas treat mincemeat pie ‘idolatrie in a crust.’

-As the Puritans of the Massachusetts Bay Colony of Boston gained ascendance, they had plenty of disagreements with the Pilgrims in Plymouth.
-But they were largely united in their dislike of Christmas.
+As the Puritans of the Massachusetts Bay Colony gained ascendance, they had plenty of disagreements with the Pilgrims in Plymouth.
+But they largely agreed in their dislike of Christmas.

 There remained in their midst, however, people who did celebrate Christmas with gusto.
-Especially in the fishing communities, Christmas was embraced.
-The holiday was mostly celebrated by the less-literate members of the community, and much of what actually happened was never recorded.
-What was recorded was seen through the eyes of the religious/civic leadership, and they painted an ugly picture of Christmas indeed.
+The fishing communities especially embraced the New England colonial Christmas, with their less-literate members mostly celebrating the holiday.
+Much of what actually happened was never recorded.
+What was recorded was seen through the eyes of the Puritan theocracy, and they painted an ugly picture of Christmas indeed.

 In 1647, the reformers in England outlawed Christmas.
 And in 1659, the Puritans in New England followed suit.
 People who celebrated Christmas would be subject to a fine of five shillings.

-In 1662, William Hoare of Beverly, Mass., was brought to court for hosting a drunken gathering on Christmas Day.
-Hoare was a troublemaker whose family was frequently at odds with Puritan society -- eventually their attitudes would cost his wife her life, as she was hanged as a witch in the Salem witch frenzy 30 years later.
+In 1662, William Hoare of Beverly, Mass., found himself in court for hosting a drunken gathering on Christmas Day.
+Hoare was a troublemaker whose family frequently tangled with Puritan society.
+Eventually their attitudes would cost his wife her life, as she was hanged as a witch in the Salem witch frenzy 30 years later.